LoshkinOleg/LoshkinOleg.github.io/GPR5300_TechnicalDocumentation.md

 }
 ```

-This gives satisfying results and simply adds a small extra step into the existing rendering pipeline without the need to switch render targets and without performing the blur on a per-fragment basis, everything written to the brights texture will be used for the final result.
+This gives satisfying results and simply adds a small extra step into the existing rendering pipeline without the need to switch render targets, without generating mipmaps and without performing the blur on a per-fragment basis, everything written to the brights texture will be used for the final result.

 ### Shadow mapping
 asd